© Angus Mitchell

 Paul Mitchell FRPS

-Paul has also been successful in the prestigious Landscape Photographer of the Year competition, winning the Sunday Times Choice Award in 2013, the Urban Category winner in 2015 and commended in 2017 and 2018.
-He has also had successes in the Outdoor Photographer of the Year and the International Garden Photographer of the Year.
-In March 2022 Paul won the RHS Gold Medal and Best in Show at their Botanical Art and Photography Show held at the Saatchi Gallery.
+Paul’s achievements include winning the Sunday Times Choice Award in the prestigious Landscape Photographer of the Year competition in 2013.
+Overall winner of the the Urban Category in 2015, and receiving commendations in 2017 and 2018.
+He has also secured accolades in the Outdoor Photographer of the Year and the International Garden Photographer of the Year competitions.
+Notably, in March 2022, Paul was awarded the RHS Gold Medal and Best in Show at the Botanical Art and Photography Show held at the Saatchi Gallery.

 Current Lecture Subjects